Who We Are

 Full of awe is the holiness of this day…Behold! the Day of Justice on which the hosts of heaven and all the earth shall be judged. − Mahzor

-All men and women will rise from the dead before the last day.
-They will stand before God and be judged for all their thoughts and actions whether good or bad.
-Only those whose names were written in The Book of Life (Sefer ha Chayim) will receive eternal life and have a portion in the world to come.
-Those who are not will suffer eternal separation and punishment for their sins. − Daniel 12:1-2; Isaiah 66:15; Malachi 3:1-3; Matthew 25:31-45; Revelation 20:11-15
+We believe that one day, at the sound of the great shofar, the followers of Yeshua, from every tribe and nation will be caught up together in the sky.
+They will be judged at the mercy seat of the Messiah, for their obedience, and rewarded accordingly.
+But those who have died before confessing Yeshua will stand before God and be judged for all their thoughts and actions, whether good or bad.
+Only those whose names are inscribed in Sefer ha Chayim (The Book of Life) will receive eternal life with God and have a portion in the world to come.
+Those whose names are not inscribed will suffer eternal separation from God and punishment for their sins. − Daniel 12:1-2; Isaiah 66:15; Malachi 3:1-3; Matthew 25:31-45; Revelation 20:11-15